Energy price hikes could force UK pubs to shut

 But the energy price cap does not apply to businesses.

-The companies -- Greene King, JW Lees, Carlsberg Marston's, Admiral Taverns, Drake & Morgan and St Austell Brewery -- urged the government in an open letter to extend the cap to businesses.
+The brewers -- Greene King, JW Lees, Carlsberg Marston's, Admiral Taverns, Drake & Morgan and St Austell Brewery -- urged the government in an open letter to extend the cap to businesses.

+Independent restaurants and takeaways -- from fish and chips shops to Indian takeaways and kebab houses -- have also voiced concern.#photo1

+On Monday, more than 750 outlets said the increased costs were making hospitality "unsustainable".

-Pubs -- a mainstay of British social life for centuries -- have faced a torrid few years, with a slump in business due to coronavirus lockdowns and social distancing restrictions.
+Pubs -- a mainstay of British social life for centuries -- have faced a torrid few years due to the slump in business due to coronavirus lockdowns and social distancing restrictions.

-The number of pubs in England and Wales plunged below 40,000 for the first time ever in the first six months of this year, down more than 7,000 in a decade.#photo1
+The number of pubs in England and Wales plunged below 40,000 for the first time ever in the first six months of this year, down more than 7,000 in a decade.

 The British Beer and Pub Association, an industry body, said energy price rises, caused by hikes in wholesale costs and a squeeze on supplies due to the war in Ukraine, could damage the sector more than the pandemic if nothing is done.